shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-importance-of-shadow-boxing.md

 Hence, a shadow boxing workout beneficially helps you as it is not only a warm-up exercise.
 It can make you fitter, stronger, helps you to regain your form, makes your technique better, and a lot more.

 If you want to try shadow boxing, you can start with [a shadow boxing app][2] like the one we are building.
 You can start for free and discover all the exercises available.
+You can also start with just [a simple boxing timer app][5] and do your own thing.

 {% include getapp.html %}

 [1]:	/
 [2]:	/
+[3]:  /pad-work-boxing-reflexes/
+[4]:  /boxing-workout-during-lockdown-at-home/
+[5]:  /best-round-timer-apps-boxing/